 wetland has the meaning given to that term in Schedule 5 to the Act.

-[Regulation 3 amended in Gazette 31 Mar 2006 p.
+[Regulation 3 amended: Gazette 31 Mar 2006 p.
 1349; 7 Jul 2006 p.
 2499.]

 4. Intentionally sown, planted or propagated vegetation — section 51A

 (1) The definition of native vegetation in section 51A of the Act includes indigenous aquatic or terrestrial vegetation that was intentionally planted if —